TeseoLou/codoku/README.md

 The markup is now cleaner, easier to read, and conforms to WAI-ARIA best practices without duplication.

 ## **7.6.
 Unresolved Issues**
-Despite extensive testing and iteration, a few issues remain in the current Codoku build.
-These were either deemed low-impact or out of scope for this project’s goals.
-However, they have been documented here for transparency and potential future enhancement.
+Despite extensive testing and iteration, a few known issues remain in the current **Codoku** build.
+These were either:

+- Considered low-impact for the average user experience
+- Flagged as stretch goals that required a severe structural rework
+- Or were deemed out of scope given the project's academic and time constraints

+### Why Include Them?
+- **Transparency:** These are not hidden or ignored; they are acknowledged and tracked for future refinement.
+- **Future Development Roadmap:** They help define clear areas for growth in future versions of Codoku.
+- **User Awareness:** While not critical, users with specific accessibility or platform needs may encounter these limitations.

+These unresolved issues do not break functionality, but their documentation reflects a commitment to continual improvement, honest reflection, and responsible software development.

+---

 ### **7.6.1.
 Grid Keyboard Navigation**
 While Codoku supports mouse and touch input well, keyboard users—particularly those relying on assistive technologies—cannot currently navigate the Sudoku grid using arrow keys or tab focus.
 This limits accessibility for non-pointer users.